BeauConstrictor/Ozpex-64/README.md

 $ python3 main.py
 ```

 This will install Ozpex 64 and start the emulator.
 You should see a prompt that says 'Welcome to Ozpex 64`, which is a message from the computer's built-in machine monitor.
 This monitor has a few simple functions: it lets you run programs from the cartridge slots and debug them afterward by inspecting & modifying memory.
-You can also test hardware so make sure it is functioning correctly by reading and writing to their respective memory addresses.
+You can also test hardware to make sure it is functioning correctly by reading and writing to their respective memory addresses.

 ### Machine Monitor